asumait11/hacker101/sessions/password_storage.md

 ---
 layout: page
 title: Password Storage
 video_src: https://www.youtube-nocookie.com/embed/xZ5cxxllgP8
 ---

 In this session we'll discuss methods of securely storing passwords and what to watch out for.

-What you'll learn
+What you'll learn of course!
 -----------------

 - Use Bcrypt (or Scrypt)